narroyo1/sffnn/README.md

 tensorboard --logdir=runs
 ```

-Then open `http://localhost:6006/` on a browser.
+Then open `http://localhost:6006/` on any browser.

 ## Documentation